Surbhi-Kohli/JSModulesAndWebpack/Webpack/4CoreConceptsWebpack.md

 b.We should be able to pass different types of arguments or options into the plugins and hence instantiation required

+Plugins let u do anything u can't do with loaders as loaders are applied on per file basis but with plugins ,u can access the whole bundle.
+And so wouldn't want to run things like uglify.js in a loader as then u would get less optimized minification bcoz then minifier wont know where other things are in the scope and whether its being used(It only knows about that file) and thats whywe have uglifyJS plugin or compression plugin,etc
 Tip: When u want to interact more with the compiler runtime,or the event lifecycle or for functionality at the bundle level ,plugins are the way to go.

+DID YOU KNOW: 80% of webpack is made up of its own plugin system.Webpack is completely event driven architecture and so all of the webpack source code is all of these plugins.